sedelmeyer/predicting-crime/pages/model-logistic.md

 # Model 4 receiver operator characteristic (ROC) curves by model and class

+Now, as a point of comparison below, we provide both the ROC curve plots for our current Model 4 version (the first set of plots below), as well as a set of ROC curve plots for a prior iteration of Model 4 (the second set of plots) in which we used `accuracy` as our cross-validation scoring metric instead of `roc_auc_ovr`.
+Because we have chosen to priorities AUC over raw accuracy in our predictions, these two plots illustrate the very different outcomes we get in terms of AUC when accuracy is used for scoring and parameter selection during cross-validation.
+The first set of ROC curves illustrate far more favorable characteristics.

 ![roc-subset-l1-acc]({{ site.url }}/figures/model-logistic/roc-subset-by-class-l1-all-bal.png)

 ![roc-subset-l1-auc]({{ site.url }}/figures/model-logistic/roc-subset-by-class-l1-all-auc-bal.png)

 # Model 4 lasso regularized coefficients

+Finally, when looking at our lasso regularized coefficients for this version of the model, we can see that a far larger number of our coefficients estimates have been shrunk to zero.
+This would make sense, given that there are a much smaller number of `crime-type` classes for our model to differentiate between, leading to fewer predictors required for each class's prediction.

 ![lasso-coef]({{ site.url }}/figures/model-logistic/coef-subset-by-class-l1-all-aucbal.png)